 It is special as it came about in a conversation between Prophet Muhammad s.a.w. and Prophet Ibrahim a.s.
 Prophet Ibrahim a.s. reminded us to say these forms of zikir frequently as they are the seeds that are meant for the soil of Paradise.

-The practice of Udhiyyah or Korban, the ritual sacrifice of livestock during Hari Raya Aidiladha, which is the tenth day of Zulhijjah, is really beautiful.
-By distributing the sacrificed meat to the poor and needy, it allows the entire community to celebrate the festivity together with the proper means.
-Here is the list of mosques offering modified Korban in 2021.
+The practice of Udhiyyah or Qurban, the ritual sacrifice of livestock during Hari Raya Aidiladha, which is the tenth day of Zulhijjah, is really beautiful.
+Distributing the sacrificed meat to the poor and needy, allows the entire community to celebrate the festivity together with the proper means.

 People who perform the Korban ritual are not encouraged to trim their nails and hair.
-It is Sunnah to keep them from the first day of Zulhijjah until their korban is performed.
+It is Sunnah to keep them from the first day of Zulhijjah until their Qurban is performed.
 This is significant as people observing their Hajj are also not allowed to do so whilst in a state of ihram.
-Thus, the person who offers the sacrifice is akin to the one who is in a state of ihram.
+Thus, the person who offers the sacrifice is akin to the one who is in the state of Ihram.

 These are the virtues and significance of the month of Zulhijjah.
 Let us capitalise on His gift and maintain the spiritual high.